wagtail/cookiecutter-wagtail-package/README.md

 ### CI

-This contains CI configs for both CircleCI and Travis.
+This contains CI configs for both CircleCI and Github Actions.
-We use two CI services simultaneously to allow fast response times (CircleCI) while also allowing us to run a large test matrix at the same time (Travis).
+We use two CI services simultaneously to allow fast response times (CircleCI) while also allowing us to run a large test matrix at the same time (Github Actions).

 ### Docs